-The Sydney area has had over 20,000 years (at least 1,000 generations) of continuous occupation by Aboriginal people.
+Over the past 20,000 years, the Sydney area has had at least 1,000 generations, of continuous occupation by Aboriginal people.
 Aboriginal people were most likely living in the area now known as Homebush Bay by this time.

 Aboriginal people lived in and around Homebush Bay, using its varied and abundant resources.

-Homebush Bay was part of the estate of the Wann-gal, whose lands stretch along the southern side of the Parramatta River between Cockle Bay (now known as Darling Harbour) and Rose Hill.
+Homebush Bay was part of the estate of the Wangal, whose lands stretch along the southern side of the Parramatta River between Cockle Bay (now known as Darling Harbour) and Rose Hill.

-Smallpox claimed the lives of many Aboriginal people in the Sydney area and is likely to have severely changed cultural practices of the Wann-gal at Homebush Bay.
+Smallpox claimed the lives of many Aboriginal people in the Sydney area and is likely to have severely changed cultural practices of the Wangal at Homebush Bay.

 Aboriginal man Balloderry speared a convict at or near Homebush in retaliation for the destruction of his canoe, which he had been using to catch fish to trade with the Europeans at Parramatta.

-The appropriation of Wann-gal lands at Homebush Bay began with land grants around the present day Bicentennial Park area.
+The appropriation of Wangal lands at Homebush Bay began with land grants around the present day Bicentennial Park area.

 Despite many small land grants in the area, it remained largely uncleared and is likely to have had continued use by Aboriginal people.